 Within the liferaft standard TSO-C70a (Liferafts Reversible and Nonreversible), the number of people an aviation liferaft will safely carry comes from a combination of terms called rated capacity and overload capacity.
 Within the TSO, the rated capacity for a liferaft derives from a calculation of minimum square area per occupant, a total area of 3.6 square feet per passenger, while simultaneously measuring a liferaft’s freeboard at 6 inches above the water.
 The overload capacity comes from a smaller square footage allowance, at 2.4 square feet, simultaneously measured with any measurable freeboard above the water.
 An easy way to remember the relationship between rated and overload capacity in a liferaft comes from multiplying the rated liferaft capacity by 1.5.
 For instance, a 14-person liferaft has an overload capacity of 21 people.

-Liferaft specific requirements for carriage overwater are also covered under the Air-worthiness for transport aircraft section CFR 25.1415 - (Ditching Equipment) of the regulations.
+Liferaft specific requirements for carriage overwater are also covered under the Air-worthiness for transport aircraft section CFR 25.1415 - of the regulations for aircraft that are certified for ditching under CFR 25.801.
 The regulations for the extended overwater regime require two separate Type I liferafts onboard.
 Type I means designed for use in passenger transport aircraft.
 Alternatively, Type II liferafts are designed for non-transport (cargo) aircraft.
 In both cases, such that after losing the largest liferaft there is enough space in the remaining liferaft(s) for all possible seats aboard the aircraft (not just the passengers on the flight).

 For instance, if an aircraft has a 15-person seating capacity and 3 crew seats, then two 12-person liferafts would be acceptable.
 If one is destroyed or inaccessible, the deployed 12-person liferaft will accommodate 18 people (12 + 6 overload).
 Generally, the largest corporate aircraft liferaft carried will be a 14/21, which will accommodate 18 passengers and 3 crew.
 Unless excess liferafts of enough capacity are provided, the buoyancy and seating capacity beyond the rated capacity of the liferafts must accommodate all occupants of the airplane in the event of a loss of one liferaft of the largest rated capacity.